christian161291/cryptogate/README.md

 # cryptogate
-A simple, very simple graphic java frame to encode strings with the most common encoding schemes.
+A simple (VERY SIMPLE) graphic java frame to encode strings with the most common encryption schemes.

+It's just a good starting point to start building something more complex and useful.

 Everyone can use it, update, join etc.